What is Family Dispute Resolution?

 A FDPR won’t

-East Coast Law has a team of accredited mediators, FDRP, and solicitors to assist you in all areas of dispute resolution.
-Please contact our friendly team to discuss engaging our mediation and FDRP services.
+East Coast Law has a team of solicitors to assist you in all areas of dispute resolution.
+Please contact our friendly team to discuss your options for mediation support.

 What if Family Dispute Resolution Doesn’t Work?